How to Write API Documentation in 5 Simple Steps

 Technical writers have to work with several different types of technical writing tasks.
 Some tasks are more technical than others and require additional knowledge, skills, and qualifications, and they usually pay better.
-That’s why a lot of technical writers end up wondering how to write API documentation.
+That's why many technical writers end up wondering how to write API documentation.

-Writing API documentation is extremely technical and among the hardest technical writing tasks.
+Writing API documentation is highly technical and among the most complex technical writing tasks.
 It requires direct knowledge of the subject matter and prior experience in IT.

-As a result, most organizations only look for technical writers that can write great API documentation.
+As a result, most organizations only look for technical writers to write excellent API documentation.